epic-kitchens/C5-Multi-Instance-Retrieval/README.md

 Temporally grouped features (mean/max) can be found in the data folder [here](https://www.dropbox.com/s/bs6y50xkl1rbe20/JPoSE_data.zip?dl=0).

+Features extracted using S3D trained on HowTo100M can be found within `data/features` by downloading the data folder [here](https://www.dropbox.com/home/MI-MM).

 ## Training and Evaluation

-Information for training and evaluating models can be found in the [JPoSE repo](https://github.com/mwray/Joint-Part-of-Speech-Embeddings), including how to generate a submission file for the codalab challenge.
+Information for training and evaluating models can be found in the [JPoSE repo](https://github.com/mwray/Joint-Part-of-Speech-Embeddings) and [MI-MM repo](https://github.com/adrianofragomeni/MI-MM), including how to generate a submission file for the codalab challenge.